Save and soar by using a VPN for cheaper flights

 Incognito flights – a cheap flight hack or a cheap hoax?

-There’s a rumor flying around the internet on how to save money when buying flight tickets.
+There’s a rumor flying around the internet that using Incognito mode can help you save money when buying flight tickets.
 It’s called ‘’Incognito flight hack,” ‘’The browser hack,’’ or ‘’Flight booking hack.’’

-You’re supposed to turn on Incognito mode and the price of the same ticket is supposed to be lower (even on Google Flights).
+As soon as you turn on Incognito mode, the price of the same ticket is supposed to be lower, even on Google Flights.
 Well, that might’ve been a lie.
-We ran multiple tests and the price didn’t change when going Incognito.
+We ran multiple tests, and the price didn’t change when going Incognito.

-You see, the pricing is based on the market – your location gives away what market you’re in.
-But Incognito mode doesn’t hide your IP – anyone on the internet knows your location and might change the price depending on that location.
-The same goes for flight tickets.
+You see, the pricing for flights or accommodation is usually based on the market — your location gives away what market you’re in.
+But Incognito mode doesn’t hide your IP, which lets the websites you visit see your general location and adjust prices accordingly.

 More ways to get ultimate deals

-• Changing your IP address to a developing country’s;
+• Change your VPN server to one in a developing country;

-• Changing your IP address to the airline’s home country;
+• Change your VPN server to the airline’s home country;

-• Changing your IP address back to your country.
+• Change your VPN server back to your country.

-*Don’t forget to clear your cookies (just in case) every time you change your location with a VPN!
+*Don’t forget to clear your cookies every time you change your location with a VPN!

-1. Be flexible with your dates: If you want to fly when everyone’s flying (like during Christmas), your chances of finding a cheap ticket are vanishingly low.
+1. Be flexible with your dates.
+If you want to fly when everyone’s flying (like during Christmas), your chances of finding a cheap ticket are low.

-4. Mix and match airlines: If you’re not flying direct, you might as well use one airline for one leg of your journey, and another one for the next.
+4. Mix and match airlines.
+If you’re not flying direct, you might as well check if you can save money by using one airline for one leg of your journey and a different one for the next.

-5. Book in advance: 2-3 months before departure is a nice sweet spot – but if you want to travel during peak season, might as well go 5 months.
+5. Book in advance.
+2-3 months before departure is a nice sweet spot.
+However, if you want to travel during peak season, you might need to look for flights as much as 5-6 months in advance.

 What causes changes in ticket pricing?